AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/review-send-topics-for-review.md

 >
 > This feature is disabled by default.
 To enable it in your environment, contact your Customer Success team.

-With this feature, the existing structure or hierarchy of the map content is displayed on the **Content** and **Reviewers** pages.
+With this feature, the existing structure or hierarchy of the map content is displayed on the **Content** page.
 Instead of displaying all the topics in a map as a flat list, the map and its submaps are displayed in their actual hierarchy for better reference while selecting content for review.

 ![](./images/review-map-hierarchy.png)